afarrellsherman/Woolf/docs/usermanual.md

 This indicates that the model achieved an f1-measure accuracy score of 0.91 using `k=1` as an algorithm parameter.
-You can get more information about the model by running the command with the `-v` option.
+You can get more information about the model by running the command with the `--verbose` option.
 The results should like this:

 ```